rosematcha/site/README.md

-# Personal Website (rosematcha.com)
+# rosematcha.com

-This repository contains the source code for my personal website hosted at rosematcha.com.
-The site is built as a collection of individual projects that are deployed together on Netlify.
+Howdy!
+This is the monorepo for my personal site, [rosematcha.com](https://rosematcha.com/).
+This site serves both as a virtual business card and playground for projects.

 ## Project Structure